cayling2/Gen-711-Final-Project-/README.md

 <details>
   <summary>Background</summary>
   The data and methods for this project were taken from https://github.com/Joseph7e/MDIBL-T3-WGS-Tutorial.
-The goal of the research was to study seaweed-eating microbes collected from MDIBL and Acadia National Park.
+The goal of the research was to study seaweed-eating microbes collected from MDIBL, Acadia National Park.
 The data was collected by Anthony Hay, Steven Weicksel, Dana-Lynn Koomoa-Lange, Leah Elliot, Melissa Chisholm, and Princess Rodriguez.
 The DNA was extracted and Illumina sequencing was used for downstream analysis.
 </details>

 <details>